 We also like Skin Laundry's salicylic acid face wash since it provides all the all-star ingredient's skin-clearing benefits while also soothing and calming red and inflamed skin with active botanicals like lilac stem cells and willow bark extract.
 Some people can find it drying, so make sure to apply a hydrating moisturizer after you use it (we have recommendations for that if you keep scrolling).

-White Bark Extract is derived from the bark of the white willow tree.
+Willow Bark Extract is derived from the bark of the white willow tree.
 It minimizes pores, reduces signs of aging, and protects skin from environmental stressors.

 Tata Harper is one of our favorite natural skincare brands (shout out to the Purifying Mask, $68, which is next-level).
 This cleanser contains physical and chemical exfoliants.
 First, there's apricot seed powder, which manually buffs away pore-clogging impurities as you massage it into your skin, while white willow bark, which is a natural salicylic acid, exfoliates, smoothes, and brightens the complexion.
 There are even pink clay and pomegranate enzymes to exfoliate even further.